Gumi-dong

 Gumi-dong is located at the southernmost part of Bundang, bordering Yongin, Geumgok-dong and Jeongja-dong.

 Seoul National University Bundang Hospital is located in Gumi-dong near Bulgok Mountain.
 Also, Nonghyup Hanaro Mart, CGV Multiplex are in this area.

 History

 The southern part of Gumi-dong was called Gumi-ri, Sujin-myeon, Yongin in Joseon Dynasty.
 In 1914, the Japanese included some part of surrounding areas in Gumi-ri.
-In 1989, it was a part of Jungwon-gu and in 1991 it became one of the "dong"s of Bundang when Bundang became one of the "gu"s of Seongnam.
+In 1989, it was a part of Jungwon District and in 1991 it became one of the "dong"s of Bundang when Bundang became one of the "gu"s of Seongnam.